jackc/command_model/README.md

 # CommandModel

 CommandModel is an ActiveModel based class that encapsulates the user interaction logic that wraps a domain operation.
-This user interaction typically may include sanitizing, validating, normalizing, and typecasting input.
+This user interaction typically may include sanitizing, validating, normalizing, and type converting input.
 It also will include the response from the domain operation.

 There are three major concerns when handling a user request: input handling, domain logic, and persistence.
 ActiveRecord mixes all three of these concerns